Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 If the agent is correct, the test should be rewritten
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the age answers correctly in reality and the test was too strict:
+If the agent answers correctly in reality and the test was too strict:

-- **Provide the reason** why the bot answer is ok, in the description of the task
+- **Provide the reason** why the agent answer is ok, in the description of the task
 - **Answer at least one of these questions** to help guide the test rewrite:

-  * Is there any minimum information the bot must not omit (e.g., a number, a fact)?
+  * Is there any minimum information the agent must not omit (e.g., a number, a fact)?
-  * Is there any block of information the bot must not go beyond (a page of a website, a section of a document)?
+  * Is there any block of information the agent must not go beyond (a page of a website, a section of a document)?
-  * Is there any information you do not want to appear in the bot's answer?
+  * Is there any information you do not want to appear in the agent's answer?

 - **Assign the product owner** so that he or she can rewrite the test based on your input